 adequate water depth to allow for the mating considering ballasting operations and changes in hull draft and transportation vessels;

 sufficient shelter from prevailing environmental conditions to assure that hull/deck motions are acceptable, and that the structures are not overstressed during critical interfacing operations.

-14.4.6.3 Mating Hardware
+Environmental study should be carried-out showing sufficient weather window available to do the mating operation under design condition.

+14.3.3 Equipment and Testing

 Hardware involved in the mating operation should be specifically designed for the selected procedure and may include guidance cones, pins, or slots, rubber shock pads or absorbers, hydraulic jacks and rapid load separation equipment (e.g. pull-out blocks, hinged drop arms, rapid acting ballast systems, etc.).

+All mating equipment (such as ballasting arrangements, temporary generators, jacks and control systems, mating hardware, etc.) should be thoroughly tested before float out or commencement of operations.

-14.4.6.4 Load Analysis
+14.3.4 Load Analysis

 Detailed deflection and load analysis should be performed to determine applied forces on structural connections and mating hardware due to environmental loads, changes in ballasting arrangements or load transfer during mating operations.
 Sufficient clearance between the transport vessel and deck after load transfer may be achieved through deballasting of the hull and/or ballasting of the barge.
-It may also be achieved through mechanical means (e. g. pull out blocks or hinged drop arms).
+It may also be achieved through mechanical means (e. g., pull out blocks or hinged drop arms).
 In this manner, dynamic impact loads between the hull and deck may be lessened.

-14.4.6.5 Equipment Testing

-All mating equipment (such as ballasting arrangements, temporary generators, jacks and control systems, etc.) should be thoroughly tested before float out or commencement of operations.
+14.3.5 Structural Design

+Hull/deck Local structures shall be designed to support the temporary loads such as impact load, buoyancy tank loads, excessive deflection, etc., based on the integration method.

+Any structural misalignment during mating operation shall be field measured and the structural adequacy of the as-built condition shall be verified for both strength and fatigue under in-service conditions.

-14.4.6.6 Stability
+14.3.6 Stability

 Stability calculations should be performed for both the platform hull and transport vessel to ensure adequate stability during all phases of the ballasting and load transfer operations.

-14.5 Transportation
+14.4 Transportation and Installation Operations

-14.5.1 General
+14.4.1 General